Menopausal Hormone THERAPY…That’s Right Folks It’s Therapy!

-As I sat at graduation and listened to the speeches about the importance of this life transition, being a physician and menopause specialist, I couldn’t help but think about the transition in life that occurs for all women (who live long enough).
+Menopause is the transition in life that occurs for all women (who live long enough).
 That is the transition from the “reproductive, menstrual phase” of life to the postmenopausal “period free” phase of life.
 This transition is medically, personally and hormonally an important phase of a woman’s life.
 Just as a high school graduate will never again be a high school student, a postmenopausal woman will never again ovulate.
 I have often said to my patients that menopause marks their entrance into their ‘second adulthood.’

 Getting the Right Treatment for Menopause Symptoms

 While menopause is a natural phase of life, it doesn’t mean it is worry free or without the need for reflection, assessment and sometimes medical intervention.
 Just as graduates pause to reflect on their high school careers as they begin the first phase of adulthood, which may include college, entering the workforce, and/or serving our country in the military, it is important for women and their physicians to reflect on menopause.
 Physicians should assess whether the woman is potentially estrogen deficient, which can have the following consequences: